 - A. The Contractor shall intercept and collect runoff at the top and bottom of excavated slopes as required to prevent erosion and to keep excavations at their base free of water.
 All temporary fill surfaces shall be sloped to provide drainage to erosion control structures. - B. The dewatering and water control systems, shall be capable of relieving all hydrostatic pressure against the height of the excavation walls and of lowering the hydrostatic level below the bottom of the base slab a minimum of three (3) feet in the work areas both prior to excavation, and during excavation and construction. - C. The dewatering and water control systems shall be segmented so that if the operation of any one segment is disrupted, the remaining segment plus activated redundant components are capable of maintaining the groundwater and free water at the stated levels. - D. Provide, operate and maintain all ditches, berms, site grading, sumps and pumping facilities to divert, collect and remove all surface water from work areas.
 All collected water shall be discharged into the outfall pipe. - E. Provide pipe and pumps of sufficient size and quantity to be able to flood the excavation within 12 hours in an emergency situation.
-Restoration of the working area shall be carried out by the Contractor at no additional cost to the Owner. - F. Carry the dewatering system discharge through pipes out of the area of the excavation into the designated outfall as shown on the Drawings or designated in the Contract Documents.
-Provide meters to measure the discharge flow. - G. Place a portion of the header and discharge system underground to provide vehicle crossings or access to existing structure as required. - H. Provide additional and adequate standby dewatering and water control equipment to prevent cessation of work activities as directed by the Engineer or CCMWA due to inadequate dewatering and water control performance.
+Restoration of the working area shall be carried out by the Contractor at no additional cost to the Owner. - F. Route the dewatering system discharge through pipes out of the area of the excavation into the designated outfall (through the top of the existing stormwater junction box at STA 4+24 shown on sheet C08).
+Provide meters to measure the discharge flow which shall have a maximum total flow rate of 3 cubic feet per second.
+[ADD 1] - G. Place a portion of the header and discharge system underground to provide vehicle crossings or access to existing structure as required. - H. Provide additional and adequate standby dewatering and water control equipment to prevent cessation of work activities as directed by the Engineer or CCMWA due to inadequate dewatering and water control performance.